 Have a look at the following examples:

-Bear in mind that, although this usage is very similar to the progressive tense with estar + gerund, using verb ir + gerund is more emphatic.
+Bear in mind that, although this usage is very similar to the progressive tense with estar + present participle, using verb ir + present participle is more emphatic.